 Geography publishing at I.B.Tauris reflects a commitment to ideas as well as information.
 Accordingly, the programme at I.B.Tauris not only caters for a wide range of academic and professional needs – from researcher to student – it sets out to challenge and advance the traditional boundaries of the discipline.
 We are particularly interested in cultural and historical geography; urban geography and the city; environmental change; political geography; water; resource security; landscape; new theoretical approaches; and books that address current global issues from a geographical perspective.
 Geography is important and current, and there has never been a better time for the discipline to proclaim itself.
-We look forward to hearing your ideas and proposals.
+We look forward to hearing your ideas.

 David Stonestreet | Senior Editor, Geography